wzy816/indexes/transformer.md

   - [github](https://github.com/nomic-ai/gpt4all)
   - [technical report](https://static.nomic.ai/gpt4all/2023_GPT4All-J_Technical_Report_2.pdf)
 - koala 13B by BAIR
-  - LLaMa 13B with dialogue from open dataset
+  - LLaMa 13B with dialogue from open datasetma
   - "the key to building strong dialogue models may lie more in curating high-quality dialogue data that is diverse in user queries, rather than simply reformatting existing datasets as questions and answers."
   - [blog](https://bair.berkeley.edu/blog/2023/04/03/koala/)
 - stanford alpaca